John Waller UKCP

 Other areas of counselling I deal with

-I provide one to one teaching and advise sessions on the application of Mindfulness meditation techniques to help with most difficulties including anxiety and anxiety related problems, chronic unhappiness and depression.
+I provide one to one teaching and advice sessions on the application of mindfulness meditation techniques to help with most difficulties including anxiety and anxiety related problems, chronic unhappiness and depression.

 - Ongoing - The 8-week Mindfulness meditation MBCT course for the prevention of depression, anxiety and stress